How to Reduce the Cost of Quality Assurance?

 How to Implement Agile and DevOps Practices

-• Agile Sprints: Incorporate QA in every sprint and run continuous testing as features are developed.
+• Agile Sprints: Bring QA into every sprint and run continuous tests as features are developed.

 7. Effective Test Data Management